child & adolescent psychotherapy training

 Those seriously interested in training are advised to seek further information at a very early stage to make sure all entry requirements have been met.

-All application forms must be received by Wednesday, 4th Janaury 2018.
+PLEASE NOTE: All application and diversity monitoring forms must be received by Tuesday 4th January 2022.”

 Applicants need to be accepted on to the bpf training before subsequently applying to register as students at UCL.

-If you have any questions please contact IPCAPA Training Co-ordinator Chieka Okadigbo:
+If you have any questions please contact IPCAPA Training Coordinator Edina Kernbaum:

 phone: 020 8438 2412